aaronlord/onedowntwoup/_posts/2016-05-13-going-faster-faster-part-2.md

 If possible, take fuel in a container and run with as little in your bike as you dare.
 People spend small fortunes on their bike to make them lighter - then ride around with a full tank of fuel.

 That’ll be something like 15kg of unnecessary weight high up on the bike.
 Your bike will accelerate, brake and turn faster with less effort.
 Even if you’re not setting blistering lap times, the weight loss will fatigue you less and might even save your ass if you panic brake.

-[1] Simplification.
-Exhausts/power commanders/etc will not only give you more power, but they’ll also  “smooth out” the delivery.
-That being said, I stand by my suspension first philosophy.